salesforce/rng-kbqa/README.md

 ## Demo for Checking the Pipeline

 It's recommended to use the one-click demo scripts first to test if everything mentioned above is setup correctly.
-If it successfully run through, you'll get a final F1 of 0.847.
+If it successfully run through, you'll get a final F1 of around 0.86.
 Please make sure you successfully reproduce the results on this small demo set first, as inference on `dev` and `test` can take a long time.

 `sh scripts/walk_through_demo.sh`